 - The developer can help you flip the apartment through his resale department.

 - This New Administrative Capital is being totally undersold abroad.
-Right now, pretty much the only foreign investors are from the Gulf region, though this developer has sold some units to Spaniards.
+Right now, pretty much the only foreign investors are from the Gulf region, though this developer has sold some units to a few Europeans.

-If you want to find out more, feel free to get in touch with the CEO directly at mohamed@thewanderinginvestor.com.
+If you want to find out more about this specific project, feel free to get in touch with the CEO directly at mohamed@thewanderinginvestor.com and include your WhatsApp number.

 Mohamed did his undergrad in Poland and completed his postgraduate studies in the UK, so he can help you in English.
 It’s also great to have direct access to the CEO when making such an investment abroad – you’re bound to get better service.